-- (1) Subject to any restrictions in its Articles of Association, a Company may purchase its own Shares to the extent permitted by this Article. - (2) A purchase under this Article shall be:
+- (1) Subject to any restrictions in its Articles of Association, a Company may purchase its own Shares to the extent permitted by this Article. - (2) A purchase under this Article shall be: - (a) sanctioned by a Special Resolution, if it is an off-market purchase, unless the Company is a Wholly Owned Subsidiary; or - (b) sanctioned by an Ordinary Resolution if it is a market purchase. - (3) The holders of the Shares to be purchased shall not have any right to vote on the Special Resolution or Ordinary Resolution referred to in Article 53(2) as is relevant. - (4) A Company may not, under this Article, purchase its Shares if: - (a) as a result of the purchase, there would no longer be a Shareholder of the Company holding Shares other than redeemable Shares or Shares held as treasury shares; - (b) such Shares are not fully paid; or

-- (a) sanctioned by a Special Resolution, if it is an off-market purchase, unless the Company is a wholly-owned subsidiary; or - (b) sanctioned by an Ordinary Resolution if it is a market purchase. - (3) The holders of the Shares to be purchased shall not have any right to vote on the Special Resolution or Ordinary Resolution referred to in Article 57(2) as is relevant. - (4) A Company may not, under this Article, purchase its Shares if: - (a) as a result of the purchase, there would no longer be a Shareholder of the Company holding Shares other than redeemable Shares or Shares held as treasury shares; - (b) such Shares are not fully paid; or - (c) the Company would be in contravention of any applicable minimum capital requirement under Article 39. - (5) Articles 56(4) and 56(5) apply to the purchase by a Company under this Article of its own Shares as it applies to the redemption by the Company of its redeemable Shares. - (6) Where a Company purchases its own Shares, the Shares shall be paid for, if it is: - (a) an off-market purchase, upon purchase; or - (b) a market purchase, in accordance with the rules of the relevant Regulated Market. - (7) A copy of the contract setting out the terms for the purchase by the Company of its Shares shall: - (a) be sent to each Shareholder at or before the time at which the proposed Resolution is sent to him; - (b) in the case of a Resolution to be passed at a meeting, be made available for inspection by Shareholders at the Company's registered office for a period no less than fifteen (15) days prior to the date of the meeting, and at the meeting itself; and, if the Company is a Public Company, such a contract shall be kept available for inspection, upon request by any Shareholder, at the Company's registered office for a period of 10 years from the date of purchase.
+- (c) the Company would be in contravention of any applicable minimum capital requirement under Article 35. - (d) Articles 52(4) and 52(5) apply to the redemption by a Company of its redeemable Shares as if it were a purchase by the Company of its own Shares. - (5) Where a Company purchases its own Shares, the Shares shall be paid for, if it is: - (a) an off-market purchase, upon purchase; or - (b) a market purchase, in accordance with the rules of the relevant Regulated Market. - (6) A copy of the contract setting out the terms for the purchase by the Company of its Shares shall: - (a) be sent to each Shareholder at or before the time at which the proposed Resolution is sent to him; - (b) in the case of a Resolution to be passed at a meeting, be made available for inspection by Shareholders at the Company's registered office for a period no less than fifteen (15) days prior to the date of the meeting, and at the meeting itself; and, if the Company is a Public Company, such a contract shall be kept available for inspection, upon request by any Shareholder, at the Company's registered office for a period of ten (10) years from the date of purchase.

-- (8) For the purposes of this Article, a purchase is: - (a) a 'market purchase', if it is made by a Public Company on a Regulated Market; and - (b) an 'off-market purchase' if it is not made on a Regulated Market. - (9) A Company which purchases its own Shares shall notify the Registrar of the purchase and confirm to the Registrar the share capital of the Company following completion of the purchase within thirty (30) days of the purchase. - (10) A Company which fails to comply with any of the requirements in Articles 57(2), 57(3), 57(4) and 57(6) is liable to a fine not exceeding the amount set out in Schedule 2. - (11) Where a Company fails to comply with the requirements in either Article 57(7) or Article 57(9), the Company and any Employee of the Company in default are liable to a fine, not exceeding the amount set out in Schedule 2.

-(12) For the avoidance of doubt, if a director contravenes Article 56(5), as applied by Article 57(5), the director is liable to a fine as set out in Schedule 2.
+- (7) For the purposes of this Article, a purchase is: - (a) a "market purchase", if it is made by a Public Company on a Regulated Market; and - (b) an "off-market purchase" if it is not made on a Regulated Market. - (8) A Company which purchases its own Shares shall notify the Registrar of the purchase and confirm to the Registrar the share capital of the Company following completion of the purchase within thirty (30) days of the purchase. - (9) A Company which fails to comply with any of the requirements in Articles 53(2), 53(3), 53(4) and 53(6) is liable to a fine not exceeding the amount set out in Schedule 2. - (10) Where a Company fails to comply with the requirements in either Article 53(7) or Article 53(9), the Company and any Employee of the Company in default are liable to a fine, not exceeding the amount set out in Schedule 2. - (11) For the avoidance of doubt, if a Director contravenes Article 52(5), as applied by Article 53(5), the Director is liable to a fine as set out in Schedule 2.

-58. Treasury shares
+54. Treasury shares